 If you are a high school student with vocal, theatrical or writing skills, there's a place for you at KEOM!

-Whether you’re interested in a career in broadcast media, wanting to gain confidence in speaking and presentations, or just looking to expand your overall knowledge and skills, a school year with KEOM gives you a unique opportunity that high school students rarely get—the chance to broadcast to thousands of listeners in the fifth largest media market in the U.S. This program has proven to open many college and professional doors in the areas of communications.
-Click here to read about success stories, comments and quotes from former KEOM students.
+Whether you’re interested in a career in broadcast media, audio production, communications media, or audio engineering, a school year with KEOM gives you a one of a kind educational experience.
+Focus is oriented around our fully functional and legal high powered FM radio station.
+We provide students the tools needed to learn and directly apply the fundamentals of radio and audio technology.
+KEOM offers a unique opportunity that most high school students rarely get—the chance to broadcast to thousands of listeners in the fifth largest media market in the U.S. This program has proven to open many college and professional doors in the areas of communications.
 Click here to watch a video about the KEOM program.

 What if I don't plan to pursue a career in radio?